 Students may also participate in the The York County Alliance for Learning's Pre-Apprenticeship Program.
 There are three differenet Pre-Apprenticeship opportunities currently offered to SHS students:

-- A partnership with the Kinsley Education Center with a focus on Construction (open to Seniors)
+- A partnership with the Workforce Now with a focus on Building Trades (open to Juniors and Seniors)

 - A partnership with the York Electricians with a focus on Electrician Careers (open to Juniors and Seniors)